Garethp/intellij-stryker-run-config/README.md

 ## IntelliJ Stryker Plugin
-Integrates Stryker-JS with the intellij test runner to give you native test runner for Mutation Testing
+Integrates Stryker-JS with the intellij test runner to give you native test runner for Mutation Testing.
+If you want to build the plugin yourself and get access to paid features without actually paying, go into `com.blackfireweb.stryker.licencing` and `requiresPurchase` to `false`.
+The resulting build will unlock all paid features.
+That being said, if you find this plugin saves you time, please consider buying the licence.

 ### Build
 ```bash